MARCH KEY FIGURES

 There have been revisions as a result of the receipt of revised administrative data, survey data and due to the inclusion of new survey respondents.

-- Table 6 Friendly societies - revised for September quarter 2013 only.
+- Table 6 Friendly societies - no revisions.

-Under Stronger Super initiatives, the Australian Prudential Regulation Authority (APRA) introduced an enhanced set of reporting forms for Registrable Superannuation Entities (RSEs) effective from 1 July 2013.
-It also concurrently revoked some of the previous statistical forms that the ABS used in the compilation of superannuation data in the Managed Funds publication.
-Data items available from the new APRA collections significantly deviate from the previous ones both conceptually and definitionally.
-The ABS has managed, through the quality assurance process coordinated by APRA, to isolate and quantify the resultant impacts on affected series and incorporate them into the editing process.
-When it was not possible to quantify the impact, in order to move forward a few affected series the ABS has cautiously chosen indicators derived from other ABS collections that have a very strong historical correlation to these series.
-This methodology will also be applied in the next three issues of Managed Funds publication.
-Users are advised to exercise caution when using superannuation data in this publication.
+As the ABS has previously advised, the Australian Prudential Regulation Authority (APRA) introduced an enhanced set of reporting forms for Registrable Superannuation Entities (RSEs) from September quarter 2013.
+A number of data items provided from the new APRA collections significantly deviate from the previous ones, both in concept and definition.
+Where the impact on an affected series could not be estimated, the ABS has been moving forward the affected series using cautiously chosen indicators derived from other ABS collections that have a very strong historical correlation to these series.
+This methodology will continue to be applied until additional superannuation data collection requirements can be implemented by APRA which satisfy the conceptual and definitional requirements of the ABS.
+Users are advised to continue exercising caution when using superannuation data in this publication.